 Java is susceptible to premature termination of threads as documented in ISO/IEC TR 24772-1:2019 clause 6.62.

 Java provides the java.lang.Thread.isAlive() method to test if a thread is alive.
 The method will return true if the thread is alive and false otherwise.
 This allows the thread to be monitored to see if it is still functioning.
+Note that a call to ThreadIsAlive is asynchronous with the execution of the thread being queried, so instantaneous determination of the other Thread’s state is not guaranteed.

 Java has a thread group feature.
 A thread group forms a tree of threads and other thread groups in which every thread group except the initial thread group has a parent.
 A Java thread group is implemented by the java.lang.ThreadGroup class.
 However, many of the methods of the ThreadGroup class such as resume(), stop(), and suspend()) have been deprecated.
 Other methods in the class are not thread safe such as activeCount() and enumerate().
 Alternatively, the Java ExecutorService is a framework provided by the JDK that simplifies the execution of tasks in asynchronous mode.